What is Brand Equity?

 1. Emotional Bond With Customers

 A company that offers similar quality, customer service, and price, can make a difference in the competitive market by adding softer elements such as emotions.
-Bigger brands have included emotional bond with customers by offering them emotional reasons such as a sense of pride, passion, trust, faith, self-expression, and a sense of belonging with the brand.
+Bigger brands have included emotional bonds with customers by offering them emotional reasons such as a sense of pride, passion, trust, faith, self-expression, and a sense of belonging with the brand.

 For example, PG&E releases an advertisement.
 Thank You, Mom – Strong.
 This advertisement was a collection of emotional stories that showed how different athletes respected their mothers, who helped them to overcome various struggles.
 This connects with the consumers quickly as they associate a story of their own with such brands.